twrayden/simon-virus/README.md

 ### Goals

-- Make windows move away from mouse
+- [x] Make open windows run away from mouse
-- If he opens a window close it straight away
+- [ ] Randomly close windows
-- Open up random windows
+- [ ] Chance to open a random windows program (whilst PC in use)